Manuscript text file

-The title page must be 30 words maximum.
-In addition, the following must be provided on this page:
+The title must not exceed 30 words.
+In addition, the following information must be provided on this page:

-- This part should also mention the any sources of support for the study received by the authors.
+- Please mention the any sources of support for the study received by the authors.

-- For more efficiency this part should also mention the words number of the main text excluding the Tile Page, Abstract, References, Legends and any graphics.
+- On this page, please include the words number of the main text excluding the Title Page, Abstract, References, Legends and any graphics.

 This part should include all the article’s parts as indicated for each type of article.
 This part should not include any indication related to the authors’ names or acknowledgements.
-Please note the maximum number of words` according to each type of article.
+Please note the maximum number of words according to each type of article.
 Also, you must provide several keywords as indicated for each type of article.
-Please use doc or rtf files.
+Please use only .doc, .docx, .rtf or .txt files.
 Do not incorporate graphs, diagrams or images in the actual main text.
-This part must be numbered starting with the first page after the abstract but including the References.
+This part must be numbered starting with the first page after the abstract and include the References.
 If necessary, the main text may include endnotes as a superscript written with lowercase letters.